Pet Success Stories

 Success Story of the Month

-Midge is a 150lb, 31 year-old Chimpanzee who resides at the Cleveland Amory Black Beauty Ranch with many other exotic friends.
+Midge is a 150lb, 31-year-old Chimpanzee who resides at the Cleveland Amory Black Beauty Ranch with many other exotic friends.
 Midge came to us in late 2006 after an accident that resulted in a fracture of his right fibula and tibia.
 The only way this fracture would be able to heal properly was if he were to undergo surgery.
-On the day of the surgery Dr. Reese had two orthopedic specialists from Texas A&M University come in.
+On the day of the surgery, Dr. Reese had two orthopedic specialists from Texas A&M University come in.
 They used two stainless steel surgical plates on the tibia to bring the bone together.
-Several surgical grade stainless steel screws were used to keep these in place.
+Several surgical-grade stainless steel screws were used to keep these in place.

-The surgery itself took nearly two and a half hours and at the end the doctors were all pleased with the results.
+The surgery itself took nearly two and a half hours, and at the end, the doctors were all pleased with the results.
 Afterwards, after being taken back home, Midge was kept in a small unit to keep him from moving too much and re-injuring himself.
-The staff at Black Beauty helped him with his rehabilitation and over the course of a month and a half he was gradually allowed to move more freely.
-Soon he was allowed back into his regular enclosure with his two female companions and was ready to play.
+The staff at Black Beauty helped him with his rehabilitation, and over the course of a month and a half, he was gradually allowed to move more freely.
+Soon, he was allowed back into his regular enclosure with his two female companions and was ready to play.
 Midge is doing well today and living life to the fullest!

 Pet of the Month